 Spreading the word about Kids’ Chance is another way to help.
 Many South Carolina businesses provide corporate sponsorships to community organizations.
 Ask your employer whether they’ll consider donating to Kids’ Chance.
 All contributions are tax deductible.

 Do you know someone whose parent was severely injured or killed in a job accident?
 You probably don’t hear them complaining about how hard life can be, not just financially but also emotionally.
 But the challenges are there.
-If they are considering post-secondary education but worried about the costs, direct them to here to learn more.
+If they are considering post-secondary education but worried about the costs, direct them to Kid’s Chance website to learn more.

 To be eligible, an applicant must: